mattbeckley/PDALIntro/IntrotoPDAL_Part2.md

 # Creating boundaries of data <a name ="boundary"></a>
 - Utilizing the info command, the boundary of a dataset can be obtained by simply using the "--boundary" flag.
 This will output the boundary in WKT format in JSON-formatted output.
+Note that this boundary command also outputs point density ("avg_pt_per_sq_unit") and point spacing ("avg_pt_spacing") which are useful datasets metrics.

 ```
 >> pdal info ./data/Siuslaw.laz --boundary